XelaNull/7DTD-WhiteRiver_ToC/README.md

 - Taza's Axe - The famed Taza's Axe, already awesome.

 All quests are designed to be repeatable in case of loss of equipment or to try your luck at a higher quality reward.

+- Carefully look over the quest wording with an eye to telling the story better.
+- If possible, spell out the requirement before someone accepts a quest